-The broad topic search above, demonstrates the most SHARABLE articles created for my chosen search, ‘Content Marketing’…
+The broad topic search above demonstrates the most shared content created for my chosen search, ‘Content Marketing’…

-…using this broad search, I am able to discover the most popular angles about the subject, and can either use Microscopic focus, to hone in on one particular part of an article, or create a completely new piece of content that covers a similar subject.
+…using this broad search, I am able to discover the most popular angles about the subject and can either use granular focus to hone in on one particular element of it or create a completely new piece of content that covers a similar angle about ‘content marketing’.

-In this circumstance, I can see that people interested in content marketing have shared an article with a large number in the title (acting as social proof).
+In this example, I can see that people interested in content marketing have shared an article with a large number in the title (acting as social proof).
 I can also see that it is research, which tells me that this audience want to develop their understanding on the topic.

 I suggest using the FREE 5 searches per day on broad subjects, and ‘chunking down’ as your knowledge expands.

-Social proof is a great indicator of success and engagement.
-Making BuzzSumo a handy idea generating tool, but…
+Social engagement is a great indicator of success, making BuzzSumo a handy content marketing idea generation tool, but…

 …it shouldn’t be used as anything else.
 Use the most shared content as inspiration, not replication.

 Quora is the world’s biggest Q and A website offers content marketers a great opportunity to listen to their target audience.

 The site was created with one clear goal, provide answers to questions that Google cannot answer…

 …and it’s doing pretty well.
-At the time of writing this post, the site received 647.33 million visits in the previous month.
+At the time of writing this post, the site received 507.4 million visits in the previous month (Sep.2019):

 It allows users to search for specific topics, giving us the chance to peer inside our target audiences minds.